lbryio/lbry.com/content/bounty/lbry-binding.md

 Completing this bounty involves creating a simple library to make it as easy as possible to interact with the LBRY protocol in a language we do not already have a binding for.
 Ideally, this this also include the LBRYcrd api, see php example below for details.

-An example of a binding can be found in the [php-api](https://github.com/lbryio/php-api) repo.
+An example of a binding can be found in the [php-api](https://github.com/lbryio/php-api) repo and the entire listing can be found on [lbry.tech](https://lbry.tech/resources/api-wrappers).

 A binding can typically be written using cURL in less than 100 lines of code.
 The repo should be well documented for the wrapper language, have install/setup instructions and tests.